-Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
+Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking

 • If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost sharing amount that applies to drugs in Tier 5 (Specialty Tier).
 You cannot ask for an exception to the copay or coinsurance amount we require you to pay for the drug.